 Finally, the disc boasts The Making of “Shell Shocked”, a one-minute, 31-second piece with notes from musician Wiz Khalifa.
 He tells us he loves the Turtles and we see some shots from the studio.
 It couldn’t be more boring if it tried.

-A third disc provides a DVD copy of Turtles.
+A second disc provides a DVD copy of Turtles.
 It includes none of the Blu-ray’s extras.

 Rebooted for a new generation, 2014’s Teenage Mutant Ninja Turtles offers some good production values and occasional action fun.
 However, much of the potential excitement gets buried beneath a clumsy, slow story that robs the piece of much flair and adventure.
 The Blu-ray brings us excellent picture and audio as well as a decent package of bonus features.
 Turtles doesn’t fizzle but it doesn’t soar, either.